 Mount Thirsty Rest Area, Norseman

-Just under 15 km north of Norseman toward Coolgardie, is a free camp that is not only large but also gives you some privacy.
+Just under 15 km north of Norseman, en route to Coolgardie, is a free camp that is not only large but also offers some privacy.

 It’s only signposted as a rest area, but it goes a long way back and gives you plenty of room off the road for the night.